 You technically begin fasting the moment you stop eating or drinking whatever you’re fasting from (deep dish chocolate chop cookie sundae), but you won’t hit a fasted state until much later.

 Consider the fasted state to be the point where all of your food is digested and your body is forced to use it’s own stash of internal materials (like body fat) to keep you ticking and tocking.

 The fasted state opposes the fed state, the latter being when your body is undergoing digestion and processing food.
 The fed state (and the proceeding post-absorptive state that I’m conveniently overlooking in order to avoid barraging you with unnecessary photons) lasts around 12 hours.

-This is why most intermittent fasting plans have a “fasting window” that starts at 12 hours and works its way to 16, 20, and 24+ hours.
+This is why most intermittent fasting plans have a “fasting window” that is at least 12 hours long.
+It usually works its way to up to 16, 20, and 24+ hours.

 Opposing the fasting window is the “feeding window.”
 If your fasting window is 12 hours, your feeding window is 12 hours.
 Because, this.

 Leangains is often referred to as 16/8 intermittent fasting because the fasting window lasts for 16 hours and the feeding window lasts for 8 hours.

 When these windows occur within the day aren’t always set in stone.
 An 8 hour feeding window can be from 10AM to 6PM or from 1PM to 9PM, but the specific window itself is held consistent on a day-to-day basis.

 Days per week can also vary.
 Some people use intermittent fasting every single day.
 Others use it a few times per week.